Portable Water Bowl

 Pet Bike Trailer

 A fun way to get out with your dog this spring and enjoy the beautiful weather is to take a bike ride with your dog.
-There are bike baskets and trailers designed for dogs to ride along comfortably and safely while you peddle.
-While they may need some initial praise to be comfortable in it, praise and treats will help them look forward to the ride.
+There are bike baskets and trailers designed for dogs to ride along comfortably and safely while you pedal.
+While dogs may need some initial praise to be comfortable in it, praise and treats will help them look forward to the ride.
 Start with short and slow rides to visit places like their favorite park.

 Backyard Agility Set